OldFish-loveCat/Public_Lib/README.md

 # Public_Lib
-some demos need to use the Lib to finish its work,and makesure run smoothly
+this Lib just make list of the "demoes" in my Git and produce some "xx.md" files to help myself to understand my "demo" quickly and smoothly